fenago/Grokking-Deep-Learning/Lab_4.md

 STOP

 OK, nobody walked at the first light.
-At this point you’re thinking, “Wow, this pattern could be anything.
-The left light or the right light could be correlated with stopping, or the central light could be correlated with walking.”
+At this point you’re thinking, "Wow, this pattern could be anything.
+The left light or the right light could be correlated with stopping, or the central light could be correlated with walking."
 There’s no way to know.
 Let’s take another datapoint:

 WALK